colinbendell/VisualProgramming/README.md

 Selecting any node on the canvas would reveal details of the instruction of the node.
 This was more relevant for assign and output operations.

 Finally, the program could be saved, loaded, or run like most IDEs.
 As mentioned above, it also provided the ability to transpile to a simple *.pas pascal program.
-(And a C transpile was also prototyped but can't be found in this saved state)
+(And a C transpile was also prototyped but can't be found in this saved copy of the code)

 While the input was assumed to be mouse driven, the environment adopted standard Borland hotkeys (F2 Save, F3 load, F5 run) and the F10 menu which was also in vogue at the time.
 Arrow keys could also be used to navigate around in the menu context